 2. Disaster response

-When a major disaster strikes a U.S. community, World Vision staff jump into action to make sure children are protected and their families find relief during their time of crisis.
-Our response teams can act quickly after events like hurricanes Harvey, Irma, Florence, and Laura because of pre-positioned emergency relief supplies at our warehouses across the country.
+When a major disaster strikes a U.S. community — such as the tornadoes that swept through the Southeast in 2021, and the wildfires in Texas in 2024 and Maui in 2023 — World Vision staff jump into action to make sure children are protected and their families find relief during their time of crisis.
+Our response teams can act quickly after disasters because of pre-positioned emergency relief supplies at our warehouses across the country.

-Supporting our disaster relief efforts in the U.S. will provide relief when disaster survivors need it most.
+Supporting our disaster response efforts in the U.S. will help provide relief when disaster survivors need it most.

 3. Education